What Personal Property This Statute Protects

-When debts pile up and creditors come calling, Arizona draws a line around the things you need to earn a living.
-This statute protects the tools, equipment, instruments, and books a debtor or their spouse uses in a commercial activity, trade, business, or profession.
-That includes items many people might not immediately think of: telephone numbers, client contact lists, marketing tools, websites, and domain names.
+When debts pile up and creditors come calling, Arizona protects the things you need to earn a living.
+This statute covers tools, equipment, instruments, and books that a debtor or spouse uses in a trade, business, or profession.

 The tools, equipment, instruments and books, including telephone numbers, client or customer contact information, or marketing tools, such as websites, domain names or any other intangible work product, in the possession of a debtor or the spouse of a debtor primarily used in, and necessary to carry on or develop, the commercial activity, trade, business or profession of the debtor or the debtor's spouse, not in excess of an aggregate fair market value of five thousand dollars.

-A.R.S. § 33-1130(1)The $5,000 cap applies to the total fair market value of all protected items combined, not per item.
-Personal vehicles used mainly for getting to and from work do not count as "tools" under this section.
+A.R.S. § 33-1130(1)The $5,000 cap applies to the total value of all covered items combined, not per item.
+Personal vehicles used mainly for getting to work do not count as "tools" here.

 Separate Protection for Farmers

-Arizona recognizes that farming requires a different set of essentials.
-Farm machinery, utensils, implements of husbandry, feed, seed, grain, and animals are exempt up to a combined value of $2,500, but only if the debtor's primary income comes from farming.
-This is a separate cap from the general $5,000 tool exemption.
+Arizona recognizes that farming needs different essentials.
+Farm machinery, utensils, feed, seed, grain, and animals are exempt up to $2,500 combined.
+This applies only if the debtor's main income comes from farming.

 Farm machinery, utensils, implements of husbandry, feed, seed, grain and animals not in excess of an aggregate value of two thousand five hundred dollars belonging to a debtor whose primary income is derived from farming.